WhiteRabbit-glitch/WhiteRabbit-glitch/README.md

 # Hi there 👋
-## I am a student in ASU's HSE program
+## I am a graduate student MS-AIB at ASU's W.P.
+Carey School of Business

-### I am studying Human Systems Engineering full time and working full time.
+### I have my BS in Human System Engineering - User Experience
 ### After graduation, I plan on continuing my career path and focusing on improving the interactions between humans and technology.
 My favorite thing about coding is the typing!
 I love the sound of the keyboard and the rythmic :sparkles: click-clack :sparkles: of the keys.